 4. The Fullerton

-Then, they also have these milky-colored snowskin mooncakes.
+Then, they also have these milky-coloured snowskin mooncakes.

 5. Kia Hiang Restaurant